uo-ec607/lectures/10-funcs-intro/10-funcs-intro.md

 ## [1] 9
 ```

-Note that `square <- function(x) x^2` would work just as well (i.e. everything on a single line).
-However, we're about to add some conditions and options to our function that will strongly favour the multi-line format.
+Great, it works.
+Note that for this simple example we could have written everything on a single line; i.e. `square <- function(x) x^2` would work just as well.
+(Confirm this for yourself.)
+However, we're about to add some extra conditions and options to our function, which will strongly favour the multi-line format.

 *<b>Aside:</b> I want to stress that our new `square()` function is not particularly exciting... or, indeed, useful.
 R's built-in arithmetic functions already take care of (vectorised) exponentiation and do so very efficiently.
 (See `?Arithmetic`.)
 However, I want to continue with this conceptually simple example, since it will provide a clear framework for demonstrating some general principles about functions in R.*

 ### Specifying return values

 Notice that we didn't specify a return value for our function.
 This will work in many cases because R's default behaviour is to automatically return the final object that you created within the function.
 However, this won't always be the case.
-You should therefore get into the habit of assigning the return object(s) explicitly.
+I thus advise that you get into the habit of assigning the return object(s) explicitly.
 Let's modify our function to do exactly that.

 ```r